Natural Gas Extraction - Hydraulic Fracturing

 - EPA and states share responsibility for implementing treatment and disposal of wastewater from shale gas extraction under the National Pollutant Discharge Elimination System (NPDES) View a state-by-state map of NPDES program authority (PDF) (1 pp, 663 K)

 EPA is also updating chloride water quality criteria for the protection of aquatic life under CWA section 304(a)(1).
 EPA's recommended Water Quality Criteria are used by states when considering updates to applicable state water quality standards.
 Such standards provide a basis for establishing acceptable discharge limits.
 Because flowback and produced water from fracturing operations have very high levels of total dissolved solids (TDS), and chlorides are the major component of the TDS, updating the water quality criteria for chloride will provide an updated scientific basis on which to issue discharge permits.
-A draft criteria document is expected in late 2013.
+A draft criteria document is expected in summer 2014.

 In March 2011, EPA issued a set of questions and answers that provide state and federal permitting authorities in the Marcellus Shale region with guidance on permitting treatment and disposal of wastewater from shale gas extraction.